project-alice-assistant/HermesLedControl/README.md

 - --errorPattern: Define an error led pattern
 - --successPattern: Define a success led pattern
 - --defaultState: Define if the leds should be active or not by default, choices: 'on', 'off', default: on
+- --gpioPin: Define the gpio pin wiring number to use when your leds use gpio
+- --vid: Define the vid pin wiring number to use when your leds use usb
+- --pid: Define the pid pin wiring number to use when your leds use usb